-

 - If the debtor wants to bring the remaining balance down and stop any further interest charges that may be added, then he or she must make a payment on the debt.

 If any of these happen, the statute of limitations timeframe starts over; if any of these occur, the clock on the statute of limitations is reset.
-The creditor then obtains a brand new window through which he or she may proceed to sue you in order to recover the amount owed.
+The creditor then obtains a brand new window through which he or she may proceed to sue you to recover the amount owed.
 It means that if you make a $5 payment toward a debt that nears the statute, you give collectors more time to sue you.

 Outdated Debts Remain

-As always, it is important to note that debts do not just vanish into thin air simply because the legal limitation period has been expired.
+As always, it is important to note that debts do not just vanish into thin air simply because the legal limitation period has expired.
 You might still be legally required to pay back the money in some way shape or form.
-There are a few things that can happen:There are a few things that can happen:

 - Collectors can still try to take payment from you through emails or phone calls.
 Denial will not wash it off or disappear it, yet it will accumulate as a debt does.